AllenInstitute/np_logging/README.md

 ## Quick start

+Follow the conventions for using the `logging` module in the standard library:

-In a script or main file, add console & file handlers, plus exit messages, to the root logger:
+ - in a script or main module, `np_logging` adds console & file handlers and exit messages to the root logger:

 ```python
 import np_logging